mosra/m.css/README.rst

 CREDITS
 =======

-See the `CREDITS.rst <CREDITS.rst>`_ file for details.
+See the `CREDITS.rst <CREDITS.rst>`_ file for details about contributors and third-party code involved in this project.
 Big thanks to everyone involved!

 LICENSE
 =======